jessjkim/jessjkim/README.md

 Most recently at Transcarent, I built a 0→1 billing and claims platform integrating with clearinghouses and payer systems (X12), supporting scale from 1M to 20M members.
 Previously at Alto Pharmacy, I led development of pricing and billing systems that increased automation from 40% to 85% of deliveries.

-I’m particularly interested in healthcare interoperability, data platforms, and building systems that connect fragmented provider, payer, and patient workflows.
-I’m particularly interested in building systems that translate complex logic into reliable, scalable product experiences — especially in domains with fragmented data, operational workflows, and high user impact.
+I’m particularly interested in building systems that translate complex logic into reliable, scalable product experiences, especially in domains with fragmented data, operational workflows, and high user impact.

 Skills: Python, SQL, APIs, backend systems, healthcare data (X12)